viaielja/viaielja-wasmiot/README.md

 The index page should then be up and accessible e.g. with a browser at `localhost:3000`

+For more information on using the orchestrator, see the separate [Wasm-IoT Orchestator README](./fileserv/README.md).

 ### Devices
 You can test how the orchestrator interacts with the [supervisor](/wasmiot-supervisor)-controlled devices by running the